 - 13. Enter the password for the em7admin user and confirm the command when prompted. - 14.
 Either go to the console of the secondary Database Server in the HA cluster or use SSH to access the secondary Database Server in the HA cluster. - 15.
-Log in as em7admin with the appropriate password. - 16.
-Reboot the secondary Database Server in the HA cluster:
+Log in as em7admin with the appropriate password.

+16. Reboot the secondary Database Server in the HA cluster:

-- 18. Either go to the console of the Database Server for Disaster Recovery or use SSH to access the Database Server for Disaster Recovery. - 19.
+- 17. Enter the password for the em7admin user when prompted. - 18.
+Either go to the console of the Database Server for Disaster Recovery or use SSH to access the Database Server for Disaster Recovery. - 19.
 Log in as em7admin with the appropriate password. - 20.
 Reboot the Database Server for Disaster Recovery: